-□ 10 to 15 technical officials from the cadre of retired executive engineer should be empanelled by the State.
-The empanelled technical officials will work under overall supervision and direction of CE/SE of the State. □ The empanelled technical officials will monitor & evaluate at least 10% of the works executed under Mahatma Gandhi NREGS in each Districts of the State.
+- 10 to 15 technical officials from the cadre of retired executive engineer should be empaneled by the State.
+The empaneled technical officials will work under overall supervision and direction of CE/SE of the State. - The empaneled technical officials will monitor & evaluate at least 10% of the works executed under Mahatma Gandhi NREGS in each district of the State.
 The expenditure of these 10% works should be at least Rs 5.00 lakhs & above for Kutcha (Earth) works and Rs.
-10.00 lakhs & above for the Pucca (masonry) works. □ Monitoring of each work should be done in two stages i.e. during construction and after completion. □ The empanelled engineers should visit at least for 10 days in a month.
+10.00 lakhs & above for the Pucca (masonry) works. - Monitoring of each work should be done in two stages i.e. during construction and after completion. - The empaneled engineers should visit worksites for at least 10 days in a month. - They will advise/suggest corrective measures of the works and implementation of the same shall be ensured. - The action taken report on the remarks of the monitored works shall be sent regularly for its corrective action to the DPC/ PO and its implementation should be reviewed by the State. - The remuneration should be paid on the basis of number of days of visit.
+The State may decide remuneration and other allowances for the empaneled technical officers (State Quality Monitors (SQM)). - A review meeting should be conducted under the chairpersonship of CE/SE to review the outcome of the visit and report to be submitted to the Secretary/Commissioner (In charge of Mahatma Gandhi NREGS) - The outcome of monitoring should be uploaded in NREGA website.